Breakthrough/bcastell.com/content/posts/scene-detection-tutorial-part-1.md

     last_mean = frame_mean     # Store current mean to compare in next iteration.
 {{< /highlight >}}

-And it’s that easy – you now know when a scene is fading in or out from your videos, based on the defined threshold!
+And it's that easy - you now know when a scene is fading in or out from your videos, based on the defined threshold!
 While the timecode is presented in milliseconds, a frame number is also shown, which should help if you just want to manually find scene changes in a video.
 In practice, I found the `mean()` methods provided by OpenCV and NumPy to be fairly slower than computing the average from the sum and image size:

 {{< highlight python >}}
     # Compute mean intensity of pixels in frame.